mattjw/sparkql/README.md

 ### Creating an instance of a schema

 `sparkql` simplifies the process of creating an instance of a struct.
-You might need to do this, for exmaple, when creating test data, or when creating an object (a dict or a row) to return from a UDF.
+You might need to do this, for example, when creating test data, or when creating an object (a dict or a row) to return from a UDF.

 Use `Struct.make_dict(...)` to instantiate a struct as a dictionary.